Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Continuity theorem for cascading jump evolutions

 \begin{observacao} From the points made above, we conclude that the left hand side of~\eqref{pip} equals

-for almost every realization of $\tau_\cdot^\cdot$, where the convergence follows immediately from Theorem~\ref{teo:pserg}, and a similar conclusion holds for the left hand side of~\eqref{pi1} , with the latter expectation also showing up in the (double) limit, this time by an invokation of Theorem~\ref{teo:1serg}.
+for almost every realization of $\tau_\cdot^\cdot$, where the convergence follows immediately from Theorem~\ref{teo:pserg}, and a similar conclusion holds for the left hand side of~\eqref{pi1} , with the latter expectation also showing up in the (double) limit, this time by an invocation of Theorem~\ref{teo:1serg}.

 From the same points, we get that that expectation equals the expression in~\eqref{pi}.
 Now, well known scaling properties of $\a$-stable subordinators with $\a\in(0,1)$ imply self-similarity of $\cz_k$, out of which it readily follows that the same expectation is a function of the quotient $t/t_w$.
 It in turn follows that the function is given by~\eqref{pii}, and other well known properties of stable subordinators and independence yield a more explicit expression for that function, as indicated in the paragraph below~\eqref{pii}.
-We return to this in more detail in Appendix~\ref{app3}.
+We return to this in more detail in Appendix~\ref{app3}. \end{observacao} {\begin{observacao} From~\eqref{Z}, the last point of the first paragraph of this subsubsection follows: as soon as $Z_i(\cdot)$ is small for some $i$, we have that $Z_j(\cdot)$ is at least as small for $j>i$.
+This will come in handy in dealing with convergence in Skorohod space.
+The alternative construction explained above, enabling the neat separation of jump labels and lengths of sojourn/constancy intervals, allowing for the backward procedure explained above, will also help in that respect. \end{observacao}}